lightning/bolts/04-onion-routing.md

 generated using the above process, with key type `um`, `failuremsg` as defined below, and `pad` as the extra bytes used to conceal length.

-The erring node:
-  - SHOULD set `pad` such that the `failure_len` plus `pad_len` is equal to 256.
-    - Note: this value is 118 bytes longer than the longest currently-defined message.

 The erring node then generates a new key, using the key type `ammag`.
 This key is then used to generate a pseudo-random stream, which is in turn applied to the packet using `XOR`.